stevenkukard/cv/combined.markdown

 <!-- ## Introduction -->
 <!-- This is the online home for my CV, specifically focused on Data Science.  -->

-My professional and academic journey is a tapestry of diverse and rich experiences, spanning from music to finance, and culminating in data science.
+My professional and academic journey is a tapestry of diverse and rich experiences, from music to financial markets, culminating in data science.
 This unique blend of creativity and analytical skills has shaped my approach to problem-solving and innovation.
 This CV outlines a career characterised by versatility, technical expertise, and a continuous pursuit of learning and growth.

 <img src="/assets/steven-portrait-cropped.jpg" alt="Image: Portrait" width="100"/>